Opinions Stories About Engagement Reports FAQ Join Now

 What is U-Report?

-U-Report is a social messaging tool that is free to everyone, wherever you are in the world, to speak out on development issues, support child rights, promote youth agenda, and improve our communities.
+U-Report is a free social messaging tool designed for the youth, wherever they are in the world, to speak out on social issues, support child rights, promote youth agenda, and improve our communities.

 U-Report is developed by UNICEF to improve adolescents and youth citizen engagement, inform leaders, and foster positive change.
-Polls and alerts are sent out to U-reporters via social media platforms (such as Facebook messenger, Viber and Telegram) and real-time response information is collected.
+Polls and alerts are sent out to U-reporters via social media platforms (such as Facebook messenger and Viber) and real-time response information is collected.
 Results and ideas are shared back with the community.
 Issues polled include among others health, education, water, sanitation and hygiene, youth unemployment, HIV/AIDS, and disease outbreaks.
 Data received can be disaggregated by age, gender, and geographical areas.

 How many countries are using U-Report and when it was launched in the Philippines?